-ECE 240 Early Childhood Education Practicum 3 cr. hrs./15 periods (lab)
+ECE 240 Early Childhood Education Practicum 3 cr. hrs./15 periods/15 lab

-Participation in community pre-schools for the purpose of gaining experience in program planning for the growth and learning of children up to six years of age.
-Weekly seminars are conducted to discuss theory and practice pertinent to the involvement of the pre-schools.
+Participation in community schools for the purpose of gaining experience in program planning for the growth and learning of children.
+Weekly seminars are conducted to discuss theory and practice pertinent to the involvement of the schools.